-Data Backup is one of the most important areas in the IT world, and it is essential for all the Computer users, System administrators, Information security officers and Businesses to backup their critical data, in order to protect it from loss or corruption.
+Backing up data and files is one of the most important areas in the IT world.
+It is now essential for all the computer users, system administrators, Information security officers and businesses to backup their critical data, in order to protect it from loss or corruption.
 However, storing the data in one backup location is not sufficient to safeguard your important data and files.

-Therefore, it is recommended to use the 3-2-1 backup strategy to protect data and increase your chance of recovering quickly from the lost or corrupted data.
+It is therefore recommended to use the 3-2-1 backup strategy to protect your data and increase your chances of recovering quickly from the lost or corrupted data.

 Save 2 backup copies at 2 different locations (external drive, NAS/Network drives, FTP, Cloud etc).